Thousands of glass-negative images document the earliest scenes of U.S. petroleum industry.

 Soon after the first American oil well in August 1859 launched the U.S. petroleum industry in remote northwestern Pennsylvania, a young immigrant from England began documenting oilfield life among the wooden derricks and engine houses.
 Photographer John Mather created thousands of historic images and became known as the “Oil Creek Artist.”

-John A. Mather (1829-1915) became the premier photographer of the nation’s young oil and natural gas industry.
+John A. Mather (1829-1915) became the premier photographer of the nation’s new oil and natural gas industry.
 He would amass more than 20,000 glass plate negatives.
+In the fall of 1860, the newcomer to America set up his first studio in Titusville, Pennsylvania.

 What Civil War photographers Matthew Brady and James Gardner documented on battlefields, Mather accomplished in Pennsylvania’s oilfields.
 He photographed the iconic image of Edwin L. Drake, standing at the original site soon after the first oil well fire in October 1859.